 3.1.
 Compensation of the Board of Directors

 3.1.1.
-The Directors’ compensation shall consist of (a) fixed monthly fee (“Monthly Fee”), (b) special fee for a face-to-face meeting to which the Director has participated face-to-face or by videoconferencing, which also includes compensation for the additional time dedicated and for any expenses that may arise, without the need for proof (“Jeton”), and (c) Profit Sharing as provided for in the Company’s Articles of Incorporation.
+The Directors’ compensation shall consist of (a) fixed monthly fee (“Monthly Fee”), (b) special fee for meeting to which the Director has participated face-to-face or by videoconferencing, which also includes compensation for the additional time dedicated and for any expenses that may arise, without the need for proof (“Jeton”), and (c) Profit Sharing as provided for in the Company’s Articles of Incorporation.
 Such compensation shall be defined by resolution of the Board, observing the provisions of the Shareholders Meeting regarding the maximum amount of the global annual fees of the managers, as well as the total annual budget of expenses of the Company.

 3.1.2.
 The definition of the amount must be aligned with the current market practice, with the purpose of compensating the services provided by the Directors in proportion to their duties, responsibilities and time demand, attracting professionals who add value to the Company.